SCons/scons/README-SF.rst

 Latest Version
 ==============

-Before going further, you can check that this package you have is the latest version at the SCons download page:
+Before going further, you can check that the package you have is the latest version at the SCons download page:

         http://www.scons.org/pages/download.html